 - Not very efficient on leafy greens

-- Very noisy (there are some brands that won’t be as noisy)
+- Very noisy (some brands won’t be as noisy)

 - Takes up more space

-These juicers use a slow rotating auger to crush fruit or vegetables against a stainless steel mesh screen at low rpm (80 to 100) so there is minimal oxidation.
-Juice flows through the mesh screen then dumped into a container, pulp goes out a separate exit point into another catcher.
+Juice flows through the mesh screen then dumped into a container; pulp goes out a separate exit point into another catcher.

 Horizontal Single Auger

-- Great for leafy greens, works great on wheatgrass
+- Great for leafy greens, works excellent on wheatgrass

 - Great yield